Top Golf Tournaments In The World – A Brief Guide For Beginners

 Golf, like any other renowned sport, has events or tournaments from time to time to determine the best players in the game.
 Currently, there are four major golf championships.
 The championships are rated based on various factors, ranging from the host course to the prize money to viewers’ preferences.
-Below are the top five major golf championships in the world.
+Below are the top golf tournaments in the world.

 1 The Masters Tournament